guelowrd/fruity-lib/README.md

 A demo repo for showing how to publish a Noir library.

+Notice in `/.github/workflows/test.yml` that it is really easy to incorporate automated testing to your library so you never release broken code. 🙂 🚀

 ## Create your own library

 1. Create a file called `lib.nr` in `./src` containing the code for the Noir library.
 The functions in this file will be available to anyone that imports the library into their project.